Kitchen Backsplash Ideas: Trends, Timeless Options And How To Choose The Right One For Your Kitchen

 While it's useful to try to match your backsplash with the style of your kitchen, that doesn't mean that you should refrain from mixing and matching.
 Sometimes it's the blending of seemingly divergent styles that allows you to fully express your individuality and create a striking focal point in the room.

 So even though farmhouse kitchens tend to pair well with stone backsplashes, you can still choose to use a white subway tile to contrast your wood cabinets, stone floors and butcher block countertops.

-When choosing to incorporate a backsplash that is different than your kitchen style, Gray-Plaisted offers a recommendation.
-“The material should complement the existing counter colors, flooring and cabinetry,” she says.
-“My rule for making it all work: Have only one material that has ‘movement’ in the kitchen.
-Too many statement hard surfaces can work against each other.”
+When choosing to incorporate a backsplash that is different from your kitchen style, Gray-Plaisted offers a recommendation.
+"The material should complement the existing counter colors, flooring and cabinetry," she says.
+"My rule for making it all work: Have only one material that has 'movement' in the kitchen.
+Too many statement hard surfaces can work against each other."

 Movement refers to any pattern present in the counter, floor or backsplash of your kitchen.
 So instead of having many patterned materials in the kitchen, you should ensure that the room focuses on one so that it becomes the center of attention.
 The same holds true for colors.

 "The backsplash is like an accessory.
 If you have chosen very plain or monochromatic countertops and cabinets, you might opt for a blingy backsplash," explains Venema.
 "But like everything in design, not every piece can be the showstopper.
 So if you've chosen a very busy countertop, or if you've done a bold colored cabinet, you may consider toning down the backsplash.
 Everything has to be chosen with balance in mind."

 Find The Look You Want At The Price You Need